Choosing the Right Excavator – 8 Key Factors

 Telematics :

-The machine performance can easily be monitored remotely through GPS/GSM enabled features.
+The machine’s performance can easily be monitored remotely through GPS/GSM-enabled features.

-Owner of the machine can access the machine performance reports at any point of time.
-This feature explicit the machine performance as well as the skill level of operator.
+The owner of the machine can access the machine performance reports at any point of time.
+This feature explicit the machine performance as well as the skill level of the operator.

 Power Modes :